-speeds of FPGA circuits further reduce off-chip bandwidth demand.
-The latency and bandwidth of off-chip memory are only slightly worse on FPGAs than custom CMOS processors as they use essentially the same commodity DRAMs.
+The lower area cost of block RAM encourages the use of larger caches, reducing cache miss rates and lowering the demand for off-chip DRAM bandwidth.
+The lower clock speeds of FPGA circuits further reduce off-chip bandwidth demand.
+The latency and bandwidth of off-chip memory is only slightly worse on FPGAs than on custom CMOS processors as they use essentially the same commodity DRAMs.

-Hard processors use many techniques to improve memory system performance, such as DRAM access scheduling, nonblocking caches, prefetching, memory dependence speculation, and out-of-order memory accesses.
-The lower off-chip memory system demands on FPGA soft processors suggest that more resources should be dedicated to improving the performance of the processor core than memory bandwidth or tolerating latency.
+Hard processors use many techniques to improve memory system performance, such as DRAM access scheduling, non-blocking caches, prefetching, memory dependence speculation, and out of order memory accesses.
+The lower off-chip memory system demands on FPGA soft processors suggest that more resources should be dedicated to improving the performance of the processor core than to improving memory bandwidth or tolerating latency.